8.18 Key studies in HIV research

 Staszewski S et al.

-This link is to the results from the efavirenz 006, published in the New England Journal of Medicine in 1999,
+This link is to the results from the efavirenz 006 study, published in the New England Journal of Medicine in 1999,

-This study was presented at CROI in 1999 (LB16) and six months earlier at the World AIDS Conference in Geneva.
+This study was presented at the World AIDS Conference in Geneva and six months later at CROI in 1999 (LB16).
 CROI abstracts are no longer online and the Geneva abstract didn’t include the results in the summary.

 This study was important for comparing a new HIV drug to the best standard-of-care triple combination.
 It was the first study to separate results for people who started with a high viral load (over 100,000 copies/mL).